Connexa-hub/PlayCalc/replit.md

 - Custom formatting with thousand separators

 **History Management**
-- Persistent history storage in AsyncStorage
+- Persistent history storage in AsyncStorage with fixed state synchronization
-- Swipe-to-delete gesture support
+- Swipe-to-delete gesture support (swipe left to delete)
-- Pin/unpin functionality for important calculations
+- Pin/unpin functionality for important calculations (swipe right to pin)
 - Custom naming for history entries
 - Search functionality across history
 - CSV export capability using expo-file-system and expo-sharing
 - Avatar generation for named entries using initials and color hashing
+- Professional calculator behavior: only saves calculations with operators, not single numbers
+- Prevents duplicate consecutive calculations from being saved

 **Screen Orientation**
 - Portrait mode for standard calculator